maxmaxlabs/hello-akash-world/README.md

 ## Deploy on Akash

-1. Download the latest version of [Akashlytics Deploy.](https://akashlytics.com/deploy)
+1. Download the latest version of [Cloudmos Deploy.](https://cloudmos.io/cloud-deploy)

 2. Simply create a new deployment with the [hello world template.](https://github.com/Akashlytics/hello-akash-world/blob/master/deploy.yml)